nats-io/nats-architecture-and-design/adr/ADR-37.md

 #### Info

 An optional operation that returns the consumer info.
-Note that depending on the context (a consumer that is exported across account) the JS API to retrieve the info on the consumer may not be available.
+Note that depending on the context (a consumer that is exported across an account), the JS API to retrieve the info on the consumer may not be available.

-Clients may optionally expose a way to retrieved cached info (from the Consumer instance itself), bypassing `CONSUMER.INFO` request to the server.
+Clients may optionally expose a way to retrieve cached info (from the Consumer instance itself), bypassing `CONSUMER.INFO` request to the server.

 #### Delete

 An optional operation that allows deleting the consumer.
-Note that depending on the context (a consumer that is exported across account) the JS API to delete the consumer may not be available.
+Note that depending on the context (a consumer that is exported across an account), the JS API to delete the consumer may not be available.

 ## Consequences